olendorf/github_for_researchers/_units/navigating.md

 > git clean -fd
 ```

 Now you are back where you started from your last commit.
+In fact, it was used few times just in writing this tutorial!